Small opposition, loud voice

 Despite Merkel's grand coalition holding more than 500 of the 631 seats, the chancellor was put to task by vocal leaders from the opposition.

-Addressing Energy and Economy Minister Sigmar Gabriel, the SPD chairman, Göring Eckhard said: "It's the little people who are paying the bills on your watch."
-Göring-Eckhardt said she wished for a return of defeated Social Democrat chancellor candidate Peer Steinbrück, saying he was at least willing "to stand up to big business."
+Addressing Energy and Economy Minister Sigmar Gabriel, the SPD chairman, Göring Eckardd said: "It's the little people who are paying the bills on your watch."
+Göring-Eckardt said she wished for a return of defeated Social Democrat chancellor candidate Peer Steinbrück, saying he was at least willing "to stand up to big business."

 Merkel's speech was more reserved than those of her opponents, although she still managed to subtly chide a few allies and opponents.
 On the issue of the controversial energy reform plans - which Berlin only cleared with skeptical anti-trust regulators in Brussels on Tuesday - Merkel said the German government needed to find a way to "combine climate change and job provision."